We hope you enjoy reading this article.

 - reporting, and analytics.

-Read how their APIs can help with the loyalty program business case here.
 You can access their API documentation here.
 You need to contact them to get their pricing information.
-The company offers a free trial period, you can check it out here.
+The company offers a free demo, you can check it out here.

 SDK/API option #3: Talon.One APIs